nginxinc/nginx-ingress-workshops/Plus/labs/lab7/readme.md

 ## Enhanced Logging with NGINX Plus Ingress

+The Marketing Team has open a P1 ticket, complaining about **slow website response time** during the Free Coffee promotion.
 Let's add some additional fields to the Nginx Access Log, you need more data about the performance of the **coffee** and **tea** pods for Developers.
-They are asking you to help fix an **"application too slow"** escalation ticket from the Marketing team.
-The "free coffee" campaign was popular but customer feedback was the website was too slow.
+The free coffee campaign was quite popular but customer feedback was the website was too slow -arghh!

 For reference, this is the default Nginx Access Log format: